Sixteen Vital Characteristics of Any Company

 8- A Corporation Could Stand As A Trustee:

 Just like an individual, a company could be a trustee as well.
-In spite of this, the legal organization which drew up the legal documents of the company must give approval before the company can stand as trustee.
+In spite of this, the legal organization which drew up the company’s legal documents must give approval before the company can stand as a trustee.

 9- Ability to Possess Property:

-Just like any human being, a company also has the ability to possess its very own assets and property in its name.
-Shareholders or members of the company have the ability to lay claims to the property of that company, as soon as the corporation becomes permanently closed for business.
+Just like any human being, a company can possess its very own assets and property in its name.
+Shareholders or members of the company have the ability to lay claims to the property of that company as soon as the corporation becomes permanently closed for business.

 10- A Physical Structure That Is Registered: